omyknz-ops/Python-Basic/README.md

 - **Program:** GoIT Neoversity
 - **Timeline:** September — November 2025
 - **Format:** Remote, with practical development in VS Code and GitHub
-- **Focus:** Foundation in Python for automation, analytics, backend development, and business/Human Resources process innovation
+- **Focus:** Foundation in Python for automation, analytics, backend development

 ---